Thirty-two Questions to Ask if you Own a Family Business

 Failure to properly carry out the owner’s expected duties

+Does is your buy sell agreement require the remaining owners to purchase the departing owner’s interest when a “triggering” event occurs?
 There are two fundamental types of buy sell agreements, voluntary agreements and mandatory agreements.
 A voluntary agreement means that at your death or retirement, your partners will negotiate the purchase of your interest from your estate or you.
 A mandatory agreement mandates that the remaining owners purchase your interest.
 The problem with a voluntary agreement, is that it is merely an agreement to agree and does not adequately protect you or your family.

+Is your buy sell agreement adequately funded?
 Every buy sell agreement should have provisions for the payment of the price of the departing owner’s interest by the remaining owners.
 The typical methods are: